Places where paths cross

 Where different ethnicities, religions, milieus and aesthetics meet, melting pots of music are created.
 Without any discernible order, influences and inspirations mingle at these melting pots to form something new and completely unexpected.

-Two festival programs pay a visit to Paris, the other musical metropolis of the fin de siècle.
-The Vocalensemble Rastatt under the direction of Holger Speck and the pianist Anne le Bozec will perform works by Gabriel Fauré and Camille Saint-Saëns as well as rarely heard female composers such as Lili Boulanger or Cécile Cheminade.
-Also to be discovered is the Rastatt-born Luise Adolpha le Beau (1850-1927), one of the few women of her time who insisted on not composing miniatures, as her female counterparts were advised to do at the time, but to use the representative formats.
-Baritone Benjamin Appl and Martynas Levickis on accordion intensify the melting processes in their recital as they demonstrate the ways in which composers and poets from as many world cities test new alloys of the exotic, the entertaining, and the subtle.
+Two festival programs paid a visit to Paris, the other musical metropolis of the fin de siècle.
+The Vocalensemble Rastatt under the direction of Holger Speck and the pianist Anne le Bozec performed works by Gabriel Fauré and Camille Saint-Saëns as well as rarely heard female composers such as Lili Boulanger or Cécile Cheminade.
+Also the Rastatt-born Luise Adolpha le Beau (1850-1927) was to be discovered, one of the few women of her time who insisted on not composing miniatures, as her female counterparts were advised to do at the time, but to use the representative formats.
+Baritone Benjamin Appl and Martynas Levickis on accordion intensified the melting processes in their recital as they demonstrated the ways in which composers and poets from as many world cities test new alloys of the exotic, the entertaining, and the subtle.

-But it is not only in the big cities that the intermingling of cultural influences proves productive: Ibrahim Keivo, "the troubadour of multicultural Syria," who is coming to Heidelberg with the NDR Big Band, is the son of an Armenian family that survived the genocide of 1915; his music combines Syrian, Kurdish and Armenian elements.
-The evening, put together by violinist Chouchane Siranossian, is entirely dedicated to the thousand-year-old Armenian musical tradition.
-Diversity of cultures here, too: In addition to a piano trio, the poignant sound of the duduk, the Armenian woodwind instrument, can be heard, as well as the kanun, an oriental zither.
+But it is not only in the big cities that the intermingling of cultural influences proves productive: Ibrahim Keivo, "the troubadour of multicultural Syria," who came to Heidelberg with the NDR Big Band, is the son of an Armenian family that survived the genocide of 1915; his music combines Syrian, Kurdish and Armenian elements.
+The evening, put together by cellist Astrig Siranossian, was entirely dedicated to the thousand-year-old Armenian musical tradition.
+Diversity of cultures here, too: In addition to a piano trio, the poignant sound of the duduk, the Armenian woodwind instrument, was heard, as well as the kanun, an oriental zither.